vacu9708/Study-records/Software engineering/UML/readme.md

 #### Extend:
 - Description: The extend relationship is used to represent optional or conditional behavior that can extend the functionality of a use case, but isn't necessary for the use case to be complete unlike the include.
 - Example: In the same online shopping system, a use case "Browse Items" might be extended by an optional use case "Filter Results," which is used only under certain conditions (e.g., if the user wants to filter the items).
+#### Generalization:
+- Description: In use case diagrams, generalization is used to show an inheritance relationship between actors or between use cases.
+It indicates that one actor or use case inherits the properties and behaviors of another.
+- Example: If there is a general actor named "User," and there are specific types of users like "Customer" and "Admin," then "Customer" and "Admin" can be shown as generalizations of "User."

 # Sequence diagram
 A sequence diagram shows how objects interact in a given scenario of a use case.